Is your new blog a ghost town?

 You can email your subscribers and let them know you’ll do a Live.
 Facebook LOVES native video content.
 The more videos you do on your page, the better it will be seen by your followers.

-If this is too new for you, work on getting into Facebook groups – I have my Mom to Mompreneur group – and promote your blog posts there.
+If this is too new for you, work on getting into Facebook groups – I have my Mom to Mompreneur group – and you can network with others in you niche.

 10. Post Frequently and Consistently